chuum/devops/README.md

-this is devop project v2
+this is devop project v